 Sleepyhead Deluxe+ baby pod mariniere: £150, BuggyBaby

 “Don’t forget to buy a Sleepyhead,” was pretty much every parents advice when our tester was expecting their first.
 And with good reason.
-The Sleepyhead is a snug, safe and comfortable pod for your little one to snooze in.
+The Sleepyhead is a snug, safe and comfortable pod for your little one to nap in only.
 It also acts as a place for safe tummy time, playing and even for nappy changes.
 But it’s the sleep aspect that really sells it.
-You can place it in your bed for safe co-sleeping or pop it into their cot.
+You can place it in your bed for safe co-sleeping.

 Snüzcloud baby sleep aid: £29.95, Snüz